 A.M.
 Best Affirms Ratings of Labuan Reinsurance (L) Ltd

-HONG KONG, December 12, 2012—A.M.
-Best Co. has affirmed the financial strength rating of A- (Excellent) and issuer credit rating of “a-” of Labuan Reinsurance (L) Ltd (Labuan Re) (Malaysia).
-The outlook for both ratings is stable.
+AM Best has affirmed the Financial Strength Rating (FSR) of A- (Excellent) and the Long-Term Issuer Credit Rating (Long-Term ICR) of “a-” of Labuan Reinsurance (L) Ltd (Labuan Re) (Malaysia).
+The outlook of these Credit Ratings (ratings) remains negative.

 The ratings reflect Labuan Re’s balance sheet strength, which AM Best categorizes as very strong, as well as its adequate operating performance, neutral business profile and appropriate enterprise risk management (ERM).

 Labuan Re’s balance sheet strength assessment is underpinned by risk-adjusted capitalization that remains at the strongest level, as measured by Best’s Capital Adequacy Ratio (BCAR).
 AM Best views the company to have a conservative investment portfolio, with a focus on good quality fixed-income securities.
 Partially offsetting balance sheet factors include the company’s modest-sized absolute capital base and limited internal capital generation over recent years.
 In addition, the company has notable exposure to natural catastrophe risks emanating from its regional reinsurance operations and through its participation in several Lloyd’s of London syndicates with international exposure.